MarketingPipeline/Serverless-Guestbook/HOW_TO_SETUP.md

 11. Go back to your spreadsheet, go to Extensions > then press "Script Editor" (OPTIONAL)

-Note - this step is OPTIONAL if you want to remove any inputs that get through with swear words etc.
+Note - this step is OPTIONAL if you want to remove any inputs that get through via XSS input with swear words etc or that you don't want in general being shown.

 ![image](https://user-images.githubusercontent.com/86180097/174511021-8352e114-1872-4c38-879d-f4a99f05e865.png)

 <br>
 Copy this script into <code>code.gs</code> & save the changes.

 <br>
 <br>
 <details>
 	<summary> Click to view the script</summary>

+## Note: Add any extra words to "delA" that you want to be automatically removed from the Spreadsheet.